FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 $ qemu-system-aarch64 -nographic -smp 1 -s -machine virt,secure=on -cpu cortex-a57 -d unimp -semihosting-config enable,target=native -m 1057 -bios bl1.bin
 ```

-It will hang, but if it shows the following messages close to the end, it means the build was
+It will hang, but if it shows the following messages roughly at the end, it means the build was
 successful.
 These log messages are printed out by FSP (and FSP Dispatcher).

 ```